working-in-laboratory-picture-id506712124-min

 Step one: Graduate from high school or earn a GED (four years).
 High school students aspiring to pursue careers as forensic biologists are advised to take as many natural science and mathematics courses as possible, as well as public speaking and criminal justice courses, if available.
 Students are advised to keep their GPAs high to gain admission into a reputable and accredited four-year college or university.

-To find forensic biology programs of the highest quality, students should seek out programs accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC), the leading accreditation organization for forensic science degree programs.
+To find the highest-quality forensic biology programs, students should seek out programs accredited by the Forensic Science Education Programs Accreditation Commission (FEPAC), the leading accreditation organization for forensic science degree programs.

-An example of a FEPAC-accredited forensic biology program is the bachelor’s of forensic science degree with a concentration in forensic biology offered by the Virginia Commonwealth University.
+An example of a FEPAC-accredited forensic biology program is the bachelor’s of forensic science degree with a concentration in forensic biology offered by Virginia Commonwealth University.
 This four-year program combines a firm scientific background with hands-on experience.
-If enrollment in a FEPAC-accredited program is not an option, aspiring forensic biologists are advised to major in biology and pursue a minor in criminal justice studies, and pursue internship opportunities in a crime laboratory.
+Suppose enrollment in a FEPAC-accredited program is not an option.
+In that case, aspiring forensic biologists are advised to major in biology and pursue a minor in criminal justice studies, and pursue internship opportunities in a crime laboratory.

 Step three: Earn a forensic science certificate (optional, six to 12 months).
 An undergraduate certificate program is designed for students who have earned a BA or BS in chemistry, biology, or natural science.
 Florida International University (FIU) offers a FEPAC-accredited undergraduate certificate for students majoring in chemistry or biological sciences from FIU who want to pursue a career in a forensic science laboratory.

-A non-accredited certificate is available for FIU BA students or community members who hold a bachelor’s degree in chemistry, biological sciences, or a natural science from another institution.
-Prerequisite courses in calculus, statistics, biology, and chemistry must be completed or verified prior to pursuing certificate coursework.
+A non-accredited certificate is available for FIU BA students or community members who hold a bachelor’s degree in chemistry, biological sciences, or natural science from another institution.
+Prerequisite courses in calculus, statistics, biology, and chemistry must be completed or verified before pursuing certificate coursework.

 Step five: Attend a graduate program in forensic biology (optional, two years).
 Forensic biologists wanting to further their careers or specialize in tracks such as DNA analysis are advised to pursue a master’s degree in forensic biology.